Abort, Retry, Fail?

 "Abort, Retry, Fail?" (or "Abort, Retry, Ignore?") is an error message found in DOS operating systems, which prompts the end-user for a course of action to follow.
-Although welcomed by some, the message also has been cited as an example of poor usability in computer user interfaces.
+Although an improvement over CP/M, the message has been cited as an example of poor usability in computer user interfaces.

 Background

 In CP/M, attempting to read a floppy disk drive with the door open would hang until a disk was inserted and the disk drive door was closed (very early disk hardware did not send any kind of signal until a disk was spinning, and a timeout to detect the lack of signal required too much code on these tiny systems).
 Many users of CP/M became accustomed to this as a method of managing multiple disks, by opening the disk drive to stop a program from reading or writing a file until the correct disk could be inserted.

 A primary design consideration for PC DOS was that software written for CP/M be portable to DOS without changes.
-Even the first IBM PC had hardware that told the operating system that the disk drive door was open, but returning an error to software trying to read the disk would break the ability to manage disks this way without such changes.
+Even the first IBM PC had hardware that told the operating system that the disk drive door was open, but returning an error to software would require the software to be rewritten to handle the error.
 Still, it was desirable to improve the experience, in particular by giving the user a way to get out of the hang without having to find a disk to insert in the drive.
 The prompt was invented for this reason.

+Similarly, CP/M would repeatedly read or write a disk sector as long as there was an error.
+Often the only way out of this was to change the disk to another (it would then read something random off the new disk).
+The prompt was reused to provide a way to stop this as well.

 Description

-A missing disk (or disk drive door opened) was defined by DOS as a "critical error" and would call the "critical error handler".
+A missing disk, disk drive door opened, or checksum error while reading a disk were defined by DOS as "critical errors" and would call the "critical error handler".
 The default "critical error handler" was part of COMMAND.COM and printed the "Abort, Retry, ..." prompt, then waited for user input.
-Other problems (in particular, a checksum error while reading data from a disk) were also defined as a "critical error", thus causing the prompt to appear for reasons other than a missing disk or opened disk drive.
 Users could press a key to indicate what they wanted to happen; available options included: